Hungarian Rhapsody No. 2: In popular culture

 In 1945, José Iturbi played this piece in the film Anchors Aweigh (1945).
 Jack Carson and Doris Day sing "Freddy Get Ready" to the tune of the piece in My Dream Is Yours (1949) along with Bugs Bunny.
-In the film Who Framed Roger Rabbit, director Robert Zemeckis pays tribute to "Number 2"'s cartoon heritage by using the piece for the "dueling pianos" scene featuring Daffy Duck and Donald Duck.
-Warner Brothers also used it again in the Tiny Toon Adventures episode C Flat or B Sharp?, in which Buster Bunny, Plucky Duck and Hamton must take the piano that is on top of the Acme Looniversity's main tower to the concert room, following the orders of Yosemite Sam.
+In the film Who Framed Roger Rabbit, director Robert Zemeckis pays tribute to Hungarian Rhapsody No. 2's cartoon heritage by using the piece for the "dueling pianos" scene featuring Daffy Duck and Donald Duck.
+In the same fashion, themes from this piece are interwoven throughout the score for the Disneyland attraction Roger Rabbit's Car Toon Spin, composed by George Wilkins.
+Warner Bros. used it again in the Tiny Toon Adventures episode C Flat or B Sharp?, in which Buster Bunny, Plucky Duck and Hamton J. Pig must take the piano that is on top of the Acme Looniversity's main tower to the concert room, following the orders of Yosemite Sam.
 The soundtrack of this episode is a shorter version of the composition, and no lines are spoken.
+The piece was used in the Animaniacs short "Jokahontas" when the Warners would sing about all the different flavors of ice cream, as well as in Wakko's Wish as the tune of "The Wishing Star", as a cast ensemble piece where the Warners sing about the wishing star and how they were off to find it.
+As the rest of the town finds out that the star will grant a wish to whoever finds it first, everyone sets out on the quest.
+In 2008, the piece was included as a track in the video game Looney Tunes: Cartoon Conductor.

+The soundtrack to the 1977 Hungarian animated film Mattie the Goose-boy is a Gypsy-style version of the Hungarian Rhapsody No. 2 by Tamás Daróci Bárdos.
+The final scenes of the 1982 cult film documentary The Atomic Cafe feature the rhapsody as the accompaniment to a nuclear war.
+The concert film Hungarian Rhapsody: Queen Live in Budapest by the British rock band Queen got its name as a play on the Hungarian Rhapsodies by Franz Liszt and one of Queen's most celebrated hits, "Bohemian Rhapsody".
+A heavily modified version of the Rhapsody played by Yoko Kanno is used in the Japanese animated film Mind Game.
+It was used during, and at the finale of, the 2014 Hungarian film White God.
+Hungarian Rhapsody No. 2 was used in Sony's Harold and the Purple Crayon, arranged by composer Batu Sener.

-Victor Borge played the Hungarian Rhapsody No. 2 on The Muppet Show with Rowlf the Dog.
+In 1979, Victor Borge played the Hungarian Rhapsody No. 2 on The Muppet Show with Rowlf the Dog.
 He also played a duo version with Şahan Arzruni, in which they played on the same piano, and changed the parts to make it fun to the viewers.
-On Sesame Street, the tune was used in the song "The Curious Cantata", and it was sung by Luis, Maria, Bob and Big Bird.
+On Sesame Street, the tune was used in the song "The Curious Cantata", sung by Luis, Maria, Bob and Big Bird.